Thomas & Friends

 Production

-A surviving photograph of James from the 1953 BBC production
+A surviving photograph of James the Red Engine from the 1953 BBC production

-Thomas & Friends is adapted from The Railway Series, a series of children's books created by Wilbert Awdry.[8]
+Thomas & Friends is adapted from The Railway Series, a series of children's books created by Wilbert Awdry.[14]
 The BBC attempted to adapt the books to television in 1953, utilising model trains by Hornby Railways.
-The broadcast was live and multiple issues such as derailments occurred.
-Daily Mail featured the failed broadcast on their front page.[9]
+The broadcast went live that June,[15] and multiple issues such as derailments occurred.
+Subsequently, the BBC received complaints from viewers,[16] and the Daily Mail featured the failed broadcast on their front page.[17]
+Andrew Lloyd Webber wrote a Railway Series television adaptation in 1977, which was cancelled following concerns that it would be altered upon being released worldwide.
+Webber's cancelled adaptation would later serve as inspiration for Starlight Express, a 1984 broadway musical about trains.[15][16]

 In 1978, film producer Britt Allcroft discovered The Railway Series during her research for a documentary film about the Bluebell Railway.
-She "loved this whole little world he had created," was fascinated by its characters, and wanted to adapt the books to television.
-Allcroft mortgaged her house to gain a £50,000 bank loan for the series.
-She hired Ringo Starr upon finding his voice "perfect" for narration; his previous work as a member of The Beatles had "nothing to do with" Allcroft's decision.
-The series was directed by David Mitton and composed by Mike O'Donnell and Junior Campbell.[9][10]
-A pilot episode titled "Down the Mine" was produced in 1983.[11]
+She "loved this whole little world [Awdry] had created," quickly became "intrigued by the characters, the relationships between them and the nostalgia they invoked," and wanted to adapt the books to television.
+Allcroft spent four years securing the funds, which included mortgaging her house to gain a £50,000 bank loan.
+She hired Ringo Starr upon finding his voice "perfect" for narration; his previous work as a member of the Beatles had "nothing to do with" Allcroft's decision.
+David Mitton was hired to direct, with music being composed by Mike O'Donnell and Junior Campbell.[17][18]
+A pilot episode titled "Down the Mine" was produced in 1983.[19]

-The original series was produced using radio-controlled models and static figures, with stop motion being used for moving human and animal characters and hand-drawn animation being introduced in series 3.[10]
-In 2009, the series switched to computer animation.[13]
+The original series was filmed in live action and utilised radio-controlled models and static figures, with stop motion being used for certain characters.[20]
+Traditional animation was introduced in series 3.[18]
+In 2009, the series switched to computer animation.[23]

 Broadcast